In the Wake of Scott & Shackleton

 There is so much to do and so much to see here, from exploring historic huts and sites to visiting penguin rookeries, marvelling at the glacial ice tongues and ice shelves, and understanding the icebergs and sea ice.
 Then there are all the seabirds, seals and whales to observe and photograph, modern scientific bases and field camps to visit and simply the opportunity to spend time drinking in the marvellous landscape that has always enthralled visitors.

 Lying like stepping stones to the Antarctic continent are the little known Subantarctic Islands.
 Our journey also includes The Snares, Auckland, Macquarie and Campbell Island.
 They break our long journey, but more importantly, they help prepare us for what lies ahead, for these islands are part of the amazing and dynamic Southern Ocean ecosystem of which Antarctica is at the very heart.
 It is the powerhouse which drives this ecosystem upon which the world depends.
-Our January 2025 expedition includes the option to join our first ever sea kayaking excursion in the Ross Sea with an expert guide.
+Our January and February 2025 expeditions includes the option to join sea kayaking excursions with an expert guide.
+Kayaking around the Subantarctic Islands and Ross Sea Anatarctica offers a wide array of habitats to explore beyond the reach of our Zodiacs with the January excursion being our first ever sea kayaking excursion in the Ross Sea.

 Highlights